psachin/psachin.github.io/_posts/2018-04-18-kill-stop-program-in-Linux.md

 1. Using `xkill`

-	Ever encountered an issue where media player like [VLC](https://www.videolan.org/vlc/index.html) grayed out and you
+	Ever encountered an issue where media player like [VLC](https://www.videolan.org/vlc/index.html) grayed out or in
-	are not able to do anything?
-Well now you can certainly find PID and kill the application using above command or use `xkill` instead.
+	hung state?
+Well now you can certainly find PID and kill the application using above commands or use `xkill` instead.

 	[IMAGE: xkill_gedit.png]
 	Caption: Using xkill

-	`xkill` allows you to kill a windows using mouse, simply execute `xkill` in a terminal which should change the mouse cursor to **x** or a tiny skull icon and click **x** on a windows you want to close.
-Be careful using `xkill` though, it can be dangerous as it's man-page says.
+	`xkill` allows you to kill a windows using a mouse.
+Simply execute `xkill` in a terminal which should change the mouse cursor to **x** or a tiny skull icon and click **x** on a windows you want to close.
+Be careful using `xkill` though, it can be dangerous as the man-page says.
 You have been warned!

-This brings at the end of this article.
+This brings to the end of this article.
 We learned few techniques to kill & stop processes.
 Refer man-page of each command we discussed to understand it's usage & working.
 I have left commands like `pkill` and `pgrep` for you to explore.